0xAhmd/Hours-Project/README.md

 Upon completing the setup, users can:

 1. Don the smart glasses and activate them.
-2. Employ voice commands to interact with the glasses and execute diverse tasks.
-3. Utilize object detection capabilities to identify objects in their surroundings.
+2. Utilize object detection capabilities to identify objects in their surroundings.

 ## Contact